buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_UnitaryControlElementPHistory.md

+# Pset_UnitaryControlElementPHistory

 Properties for history and operating schedules of thermostats.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.